open-telemetry/opentelemetry-specification/specification/logs/log-probability-sampling.md

 When the attribute is not set, the trace ID will be used instead if present.

-If no explicit attribute is set or no attribute has been defined, and no trace ID is present or trace ID sampling is disabled, the log is not considered as part of the sampling process and must be collected.
+If no explicit attribute is set or no attribute has been defined, and no trace ID is present or trace ID sampling is disabled, the log is not considered as part of the sampling process and MUST be collected.

 Additionally, the log record may define an attribute to be considered as a sampling priority in a similar manner to how traces rely on a `sampling.priority` field to set the priority of the trace sampling.